architecture/network

 Remove gating from a connection, restoring its static weight contribution.

 Idempotent: If the connection is not currently gated, the call performs no structural changes (and optionally logs a warning).
 After ungating, the connection's weight will be used directly without modulation by a gater activation.
+Successful ungate operations also revalidate the explicit temporal descriptor bag so stale gated-block descriptors do not survive until a later serialize pass.

 Complexity: O(n) where n = number of gated connections (indexOf lookup) – typically small.